 A calcium supplement is derived from natural products, such as oyster shell or bone.
-Although it is well accepted that usage reduce the risk for osteoporosis and bone fracture, there is concern that high dosages may increase the risk for hardening of the arteries leading to a higher rate of heart disease and stroke.
+Although it was well accepted for decades that supplementation reduces the risk for osteoporosis and bone fracture, new research is not as consistent as previous findings.
+There is concern that high dosages may increase the risk for hardening of the arteries leading to a higher rate of heart disease and stroke.
 They also increase the risk for kidney stones.
-To balance the benefits versus risks, perhaps one should limit daily calcium supplement dosage to no more than 600 or 800 mg a day rather than the 1,000 mg to 1,500 mg range, unless there is a serious condition of bone loss.
+To balance the benefits versus risks, perhaps one should limit daily calcium supplement dosage to no more than 400 or 600 mg a day rather than the 1,000 mg to 1,500 mg range, unless there is a serious condition of bone loss.
+Most women may not require any supplementation.
 I discuss the risks and benefits in more detail below.

-Buy Calcium supplement, Coral calcium pills and powder, a top quality multivitamin
+Buy Calcium supplement, or Multi-Vit Rx a top quality multivitamin

 Supplement Facts, amount per 2 tablets: